Don't miss out on our most popular holiday giveaway:

 A pharmacy technician’s work is invaluable.
 It helps the pharmacist work more effectively, which helps keep patients safe.

-As a result, pharm techs receive solid compensation, with a national median annual salary of $37,790 in 2022, according to the U.S. Bureau of Labor Statistics (BLS).
-The lowest 10 percent earned less than $29,640, and the highest 10 percent earned more than $50,640.
+As a result, pharm techs receive solid compensation, with a national median annual salary of $40,300 in 2023, according to the U.S. Bureau of Labor Statistics (BLS).
 Pharmacy technicians who work in outpatient care centers earn the highest wage.

 Your pharmacy technician salary will vary depending on several factors, which include: